tinverse/tsm/README.md

       AsyncStateMachine<GarageDoorDef> sm;
 ```

+c.
 Send events to the state machine by using sendEvent method provided by the policy.
 ```
     sm.sendEvent(sm.doorOpen);
 ```

+d.
 If the state machine is running in parent thread context, invoke the `step` method to process the first event in the event queue.
-The AsyncStateMachine will immediately process an event on completion of prior event processing.
+The `AsyncStateMachine` will immediately process an event on completion of prior event processing.
 ```
     sm.step();
 ```